loldevs/riotapi/README.md

 Shard.prodUrl;      // The url of the production server for this region
 ```

-The *Shard* enum is not complete yet, however support for the major regions is added.
-Planned:
-* Add missing regions
-* A couple of constants are missing, namely the prod ports as well as all URLs for the KR region

 ## RiotUtil

 A place for all those functions that didn't find a home anywhere else, such as *standardizeSummonerName()*,